‘Muscat insulting people’s intelligence’ - Busuttil

-EU Commissioner Jacques Barrot has stopped proceedings against Malta on implementing the blue card laws.
+EU stops proceedings against Malta over blue card warning

 Three member states have been warned by the Commisson that they are making it too difficult for highly skilled people to come and work in the EU.